-Amounts withheld from award.
-Amounts withheld from the award to pay your debts are considered paid to you.
-Amounts paid directly to the holder of a mortgage or other lien (claim) against your property are part of your award, even though the debt attaches to the property and is not your personal liability.
+Payment of your debts.
+Amounts taken out of the award to pay your debts are considered paid to you.
+Amounts paid directly to the holder of a mortgage or other lien (claim) against your property are part of your award, even if the debt attaches to the property and is not your personal liability.